hupkit/hupkit/docs/config.md

 The `schema_version` defines configuration schema version.

-Since Hubkit v1.2 `schema_version` 2 should be used with the correct structure.
+Since HuPKit v1.2 `schema_version` 2 should be used with the correct structure.
-While `schema_version` 1 is still supported until Hubkit 2.0, it will produce a warning message everytime Hubkit is used.
+While `schema_version` 1 is still supported until HuPKit 2.0, it will produce a warning message everytime HuPKit is used.
 The new configuration schema provides for some powerful features including a local configuration file and per branch configuration.

 Authentication
 --------------

-Before Hubkit can be used to manage your repositories you first need to configure the GitHub authentication credentials.
+Before HuPKit can be used to manage your repositories you first need to configure the GitHub authentication credentials.
 Get a new token at: https://github.com/settings/tokens/new

-Use a unique and distinct name like: `hubkit on computer-1 at 2016-11-01 14:54 CET` with scopes: "repo, user:email, read:gpg_key".
+Use a unique and distinct name like: `hupkit on computer-1 at 2016-11-01 14:54 CET` with scopes: "repo, user:email, read:gpg_key".

-HubKit supports GitHub Enterprise, and therefor you can add multiple hub configurations by there hostname.
+HuPKit supports GitHub Enterprise, and therefor you can add multiple hub configurations by there hostname.
 The default one is `github.com`.

 ```php